NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 #### Boyd and OODA

 The "Scientific Method (SM)" is the basis of turning data into intelligence, however we have no time for formal review, publishing, peer review, that may take a lifetime.
-Instead we MUST use a more intense version of SM; Boydes’ OODA loop.
+Instead we MUST use a more intense version of SM; Boydesâ€™ OODA loop.

 In summary; (O) Take raw data -> (O orient) Huh? what is this -> (D decide) Create Testable hypothesis -> (A) Act/Test -> push feedback into start.
 (AAR, after action review)